-6.12 Compressor and Compressed-Air Tools
+6.13 Compressor and Compressed-Air Tools

 - Always wear eye protection when using compressed air or operating compressed-air tools. - Check periodically that all hoses are in good condition, there are no leaks, all fasteners are tight, safety valves and other pressure relief devices are not obstructed with dirt etc, and that air outlet valves, hoses, couplings etc are in good repair and free of wear or abuse. - Never use frayed, damaged or deteriorated hoses and only use correct type and size of hose end fittings and connections.
 Ensure that when blowing through a hose or air line the open end is held securely. - Air tools (drill, screwdriver, sander etc) should be handled with care (not waved around) and tool speed controlled to avoid excessive speed.
 Work pieces should be held securely when using the drill or screwdriver.
 If using sander, care should be taken that there is no possibility of loose clothing wrapping around the sander or the work piece. - Never play with compressed air.
 Don't apply it directly to the skin or "shoot" an air stream at people.
 Do not use compressed air as a "broom" to sweep the floor.
-When using compressed air to clean down equipment, do so with extreme caution ( use air gun in short bursts, not a continuous air stream ), wear a dust mask and eye protection, and continue operating in situ dust extractors, mobile air filters etc at the same time.
+When using compressed air to clean down equipment, do so with extreme caution (use air gun in short bursts, not a continuous air stream), secure or remove any loose cutting tools, wear a dust mask and eye protection, and continue operating in situ dust extractors, mobile air filters etc for at least 20 minutes after generating dust if building is still occupied.

-6.13 Gas Bottle and Blow Torch
+6.14 Gas Bottle and Blow Torch

 - Wear appropriate protective equipment, including tinted safety glasses or face mask, heavy-duty gloves and apron. - Ensure that there are no grease or oil stains on your clothing.
-Consider wearing flame-retardant clothes. - Ensure work area is well ventilated and that a fire extinguisher is located close by. - Ensure that blow torch is securely connected to gas bottle and that there are no gas leaks. - Do not turn on the gas nozzle on the blow torch until you are ready to ignite it.
+Consider wearing flame-retardant clothes. - Ensure work area is well ventilated and that a fire extinguisher is located close by.
+Because of explosion risk, there should be no naked flame if the air is heavily laden with dust. - Ensure that blow torch is securely connected to gas bottle and that there are no gas leaks. - Do not turn on the gas nozzle on the blow torch until you are ready to ignite it.
 Use a striker rather than a match to light the blow torch.